Colleges by Location

 Overall, the University of Detroit Mercy provides a well-rounded education that prepares students for professional success, while also instilling in them a sense of social responsibility and commitment to their communities.

-Located in Detroit, MI and set in an urban environment, University of Detroit Mercy is a private university.
-Its campus spans 70 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 90%.
-The freshman retention rate at University of Detroit Mercy is 84.5% and the six-year graduation rate is 73%.
+Located in Detroit, MI and set in an urban environment, University of Detroit Mercy is a private comprehensive higher education institution.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 75%.
+The freshman retention rate at University of Detroit Mercy is 83% and the six-year graduation rate is 67%.

 The freshmen application deadline for this school is March 1.
-Explore this school's profile to find out all the essential things about University of Detroit Mercy.
+Here are some latest information on important things to consider about University of Detroit Mercy.

 Quick Facts